PoinaritaDiana/MedicalAppSpring/README.md

 ### Swagger documentation

-After running the app, uou can test it in browser by visiting `http://localhost:8080/swagger-ui/index.html#/`.
+After running the app, you can test it in browser by visiting `http://localhost:8080/swagger-ui/index.html#/`.

 ----